David-Manniche/TheMarket/readme.txt

-    => 045228 - cart Qty update on cart listing page => 045236 - admin> seller orders> price filters are not working properly => 045240 - admin> subscription orders> filters> user name > on clicking user name from suggestion there is error
+    => 045228 - cart Qty update on cart listing page => 045236 - admin> seller orders> price filters are not working properly => 045240 - admin> subscription orders> filters> user name > on clicking user name from suggestion there is error => 045239 - when subscription coupon is created then on seller end it's listing - min order 0.00 which is not required as there is no such field while creating coupon

 Enhancements:
     => Tax module upgrade